BlockchainCommons/www.blockchaincommons.com/_posts/2021-09-15-Principal-Authority.md

 ---
-title: "Principal Authority: A New Perspective on Self-Sovereign Identity"
+title: "Principal Authority, A New Perspective on Self-Sovereign Identity"
 excerpt_separator: "<!--more-->"
 categories: